kunigami/kunigami.github.io/blog/_posts/2021-07-01-namespace-jail.md

 }
 {% endhighlight %}

-The trick part is that the child process does not have privileges to write to its own `uid_map` file, so it's the parent that has to do it.
+The tricky part is that the child process does not have privileges to write to its own `uid_map` file, so it's the parent that has to do it.
 Let's assume we have a function `before_child_runs()` that takes the child `pid` and as the name suggests runs before the child.
 This is where we set the uid map:

 {% highlight cpp %}
 int before_child_runs(int pid) {